zemian/oraclejet-cli-installer/readme.md

 https://www.oracle.com/webfolder/technetwork/jet/index.html

+From their website:

-Oracle JET is targeted at JavaScript developers working on client-side applications.
+> Oracle JET is targeted at JavaScript developers working on client-side applications.
 It's a collection of open source JavaScript libraries along with a set of Oracle contributed JavaScript libraries that make it as simple and efficient as possible to build applications that consume and interact with Oracle products and services, especially Oracle Cloud services.

 This Git repository contains setup to help you install and create a OJET project.